Last Week's Dow Losers

 On a week when the markets got a contracting gross domestic product number and lower job growth than they were expecting, all three of the major indexes still managed to end the week higher.
 The Dow Jones Industrial Average finished the week up 113.81 points, or 0.81%, and now sits at 14,009.
 The index is now within 155 points of its all-time high after it climbed 149 points this past Friday.
 The S&P 500, meanwhile, moved higher by 0.67%, or 10.21 points, and the Nasdaq gained 29 points, or 0.93%.
 Only nine of the Dow's 30 components ended the week in the red, but four of them were down more than 1.5%.

 Before I get to the Dow losers, let's quickly review the index's biggest winner.
 Verizon ended the week higher by 4.42%, after recently posting a fairly strong quarterly report and an upgrade from Piper Jaffary.
 All of the wireless services providers received a bump this week on news that, as of today, the Digital Millennium Copyright Act makes it illegal for customers to unlock their cell phones and move to different service providers.

 The big losers

-The article Last Week's Dow Losers originally appeared on Fool.com.Fool contributor Matt Thalman has no position in any stocks mentioned.
-Follow Matt on Twitter: @mthalman5513.
-The Motley Fool owns shares of IBM.
+The article Last Week's Dow Losers originally appeared on Fool.com.Fool contributor Matt Thalman owns shares of Tesla Motors.
+Follow Matt on Twitter @mthalman5513.
+The Motley Fool recommends and owns shares of Tesla Motors.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.